 Staff Sergeant Ysmael R. Villegas did not come back.

 On this day, here to honor him are: Childhood friends.
 Five of his sisters and one brother.
 Elected officials and politicians, and former neighbors.
 Students from the middle school named after him read an essay about Villegas' life, including the exact details of his bravery in battle, and performed the jitterbug to Glenn Miller, his favorite band.

 His sister Rafaela's recollections: He loved Mutt & Jeff comics, had posters of Glenn Miller and Harry James orchestras hanging in his bedroom, and at the dances, girls loved to partner with "Smiley," who always wore a white carnation.
 Everyone remembers his lime green 1937 Buick, which he proudly named The Green Hornet.

-A love story shared by Rafaela, Lottie, Beatrice, Martha, Pat, and Art, here today: Their mother came to Casa Blanca when she was 15, from Torreon, Mexico, where she was born in 1909.
-"My father was living here in Casa Blanca," Beatrice said, under a black-lace umbrella against the sun.
+A love story shared by Rafaela, Lottie, Helen, Martha, Pat, and Art, here today: Their mother came to Casa Blanca when she was 15, from Torreon, Mexico, where she was born in 1909.
+"My father was living here in Casa Blanca," Helen said, under a black-lace umbrella against the sun.
 "His friends were her brothers.
 He heard she was coming.
 They were married a year later."
 Fourteen children born, twelve surviving.
 Six brothers and six sisters.
-And yet, Beatrice said, and the others all nodded in the row of chairs facing the picture of their brother in his uniform: "Our mother never got over it -- losing her son like that.
+And yet, Helen said, and the others all nodded in the row of chairs facing the picture of their brother in his uniform: "Our mother never got over it -- losing her son like that.
 She died in 1969."